Anne of Denmark: Patron of the arts

 Anne's masques were responsible for almost all the courtly female performance in the first two decades of the 17th-century and are regarded as crucial to the history of women's performance.
-Anne sometimes performed with her ladies in the masques herself, occasionally offending members of the audience.
-In The Vision of the Twelve Goddesses of 1604, she played Pallas Athena, wearing a tunic that some observers regarded as too short; in The Masque of Blackness of 1605, Anne performed while six months pregnant, she and her ladies causing scandal by appearing with their skin painted as "blackamores".
-Letter writer Dudley Carleton reported that when the Queen afterwards danced with the Spanish ambassador, he kissed her hand "though there was danger it would have left a mark upon his lips".
+Anne sometimes performed with her ladies in the masques herself, occasionally offending or scandalising members of the audience.
+In Anne's first masque, Samuel Daniel's The Vision of the Twelve Goddesses of 1604, she played Pallas Athena, wearing a tunic that Dudley Carleton judged too short, because it revealed her legs and feet.
 Anne commissioned the leading talents of the day to create these masques, including Ben Jonson and Inigo Jones.
+In The Masque of Blackness of 1605, Anne performed while six months pregnant, and caused further scandal by appearing, alongside several of her ladies in waiting, with their skin painted as "blackamores".
+Carleton reported that, when the Queen afterwards danced with the Spanish ambassador, he kissed her hand "though there was danger it would have left a mark upon his lips".

-Jones, a gifted architect steeped in the latest European taste, also designed the Queen's House at Greenwich for Anne, one of the first true Palladian buildings in England.
-He designed ornamental gateways for her gardens and vineyard at Oatlands.
+Jones, a gifted architect steeped in the latest European taste, also designed the Queen's House at Greenwich for Anne, one of the first true Palladian buildings in England, as well as ornamental gateways for her gardens and vineyard at Oatlands.
 The Sergeant Painter John de Critz decorated a fireplace in her "tiring chamber", her dressing room at Somerset House with various colours of marbling and imitation stone, and painted black and white marble in the chapel at Oatlands.
 In 1618 a passage at Somerset House was decorated with Renaissance style grotesque work, recorded as "crotesque".

 The diplomat Ralph Winwood obtained special greyhounds for her hunting from Jacob van den Eynde, Governor of Woerden.
 The Dutch inventor Salomon de Caus laid out her gardens at Greenwich and Somerset House.
 She had a barge for her journeys on the Thames, with glass windows.
 Anne particularly loved music and patronised the lutenist and composer John Dowland, previously employed at her brother's court in Denmark, as well as "more than a good many" French musicians.
 Between 1607 and her death in 1619 she also employed the Irish harper Daniel Duff O'Cahill.